the-teachingRSE-project/competencies/competencies.md

  we see two possible parts of a solution.
 One is to allow for doctorates primarily based on software contributions to the scientific community.
-Secondly, we propose the introduction of new, standardised certificates like those in @subsec:examplecareer, and to officially accept them as PhD-equivalent concerning eligibility to be PI.
+Secondly, we propose the introduction of new, standardised certificates like those in @subsec:examplecareer, and to officially accept them as PhD-equivalent concerning eligibility to be a \ac{PI}.
 Beyond this discussion, a diverse set of publications on the topic RSE teaching is already in the making.

 Within this set, we will work next on how to institutionalise education.